disruptek/gully/README.md

 ## Usage

-This tool is design to be used from within an editor; eg. you're piping a code block into it and replacing that input with this tool's output.
+This tool is designed to be used from within an editor; eg. you're piping a code block into it and replacing that input with this tool's output.

 I used `par` for formatting text, but it has some deficiencies when it comes to